• This field is for validation purposes and should be left unchanged.

 When you’re travelling through one of Australia’s best wine regions, it would be a shame not to slow down and visit a cellar door or two.

-With more than 150 wineries and cellar doors you’re spoilt for choice, and in the original Pokolbin Church you can try Usher Tinkler’s unique mix, while Lisa McGuigan’s VAMP Wine Rooms are a sexy blend of fashion, art, music and wine where you can both taste her own creations and some of her favourite drops from around the world.
+With more than 150 wineries and cellar doors you’re spoilt for choice.
+The 2023 Hunter Valley Cellar Door of the Year, Winmark Wines offers chardonnay tastings along with a chance to explore their impressive sculpture park and art gallery.
+In the original Pokolbin Church you can try Usher Tinkler’s unique mix, while Lisa McGuigan’s VAMP Wine Rooms are a sexy blend of fashion, art, music and wine where you can both taste her own creations and some of her favourite drops from around the world.

 When it’s time to eat, if you’ve left the highway to explore wine country, Leaves and Fishes is relaxed dining with a focus on seafood, and you can also spend the night in one of their four rooms in The Boathouses.